runexec/Flamekit/README.md

 ### AlpineJS

 AlpineJS triggers are applied within `JS` and `TS` documents.

+##### Install: `=setupAlpine`

 An `import` for AlpineJS is added to the document, along with `LiveView` compatability code.
 A terminal is then opened, and the `alpinejs` `npm` package is installed.

-##### Install: `=setupAlpine`
+*NOTE: Places `imports` at top of active document, and deletes the input of `=setupAlpine`*

+ * Creates Files
+ * Creates Code

 ###### Example Document:

 ```app.js```